Bidhan Chandra Krishi Viswavidyalaya: Faculty of Horticulture

 The Faculty of Horticulture was established in 1996.
 The objective of creation of the faculty was to initiate education and training in horticulture, to conduct need-based research for the development of horticulture in West Bengal, and to disseminate the technology for growing horticultural crops and post harvest management of produce.

 Initially the faculty functioned with very limited space in the Faculty of Agriculture.
 Now it is housed in the newly constructed faculty building at Mohanpur.
 The instructional facilities include one horticultural farm at Mondouri and one nursery at Jagulia.
 The UG classes are held at Jagulia where a small instructional farm is maintained.
 The 150-acre farm at Mondouri that is the Horticultural Research Station provides facilities for practical and project works of M.Sc. and Ph.D. students for all the departments under this faculty.

-There are five departments in this faculty: